 3D Animation Production Process

-Have you ever wondered about the 3D animation process, and the pipeline behind it?
+Have you ever wondered about the 3D animation production process, and the pipeline behind it?
 Have you heard the words – Pre-Production, Production and Post Production, and are unsure on the meaning?
 Here is a quick guide to help you understand all the elements behind the production pipeline for a 3D animation.

 The Idea – The first step in creating your animation is establishing the idea, the aim and main purpose to intrigue the viewer.
 With the perspective of the idea set in place, it’s time to create and institute the story.